rcravens/230225-095033-zeroUSB/README.md

     Pausing for to save bandwidth.

 #### Receiving Server
-I've incluged a program, written in GoLang, to receive the images files.
-It save the file into directory where it is run.
+I've incluged a program, written in GoLang, to handle uploading and downloading the camera images.
+It saves files into the /image/

 Build it with:
-    go build receive_file.go
+    go build cam_file_server.go

 To run it:
-    receive_file
+    cam_file_server

 Curl example of posting a file.
-    curl -F "image=@image.jpeg" localhost:8080/upload
+    curl -F "<sec_key>=@photo.jpg" <host_name>:8080/upload